Speaker Profile

 Biography

-Dr. Martin Stumpe served as the Chief of AI at Tempus, where he leads the development of AI algorithms from NGS and digital pathology to improve clinical context and decision-making for better patient care.
+Dr. Martin Stumpe serves as the CTO CAIO of Danaher Corporation, where he leads the transformation to make Danaher and its operating companies fully AI- and Tech-enabled.
+Before joining Danaher, Dr. Stumpe served as the CAIO at Tempus, where he led the development of AI algorithms from NGS and digital pathology to improve clinical context and decision-making for better patient care.
 Prior to Tempus, Dr. Stumpe founded and led the Cancer Pathology project at Google, which uses artificial intelligence to increase the accuracy in image-based cancer detection and grading.
 Earlier in his career, Dr. Stumpe was part of the Kepler team at NASA Ames Research Center; and before that, he was a postdoctoral researcher at Stanford University focusing on molecular dynamics simulations to study chaperone-induced protein folding.
 Dr. Stumpe holds a PhD in Computational and Theoretical Physics from the Max Planck Institute for Biophysical Chemistry in Goettingen, Germany

 Session Abstract – PMWC 2026 Silicon Valley